Origin II (Comics) | Review

 Premise (Spoiler-Lite)

 Years have passed since James Howlett fled civilization and he's become something barely recognizable as human.
-Living among wolves in the Canadian wilderness, Logan has completely embraced his feral nature for a while until unexpected circumstances force him back into contact with the civilized world and its many dangers.
+Living among wolves in the Canadian wilderness, Logan has completely embraced his feral nature for a while until unexpected circumstances force him back into contact with civilization and its many dangers.

-This isn't the traumatized boy we left behind in the first series.
-Logan has fully embraced his feral nature, communicating through growls and surviving on pure instinct in the wilderness completely and utterly for years now.
+This isn't the traumatized boy we left behind in the first series at all anymore.
+Logan has fully embraced his feral nature, communicating through growls and surviving on pure instinct in the wilderness completely and utterly for years now without any human contact whatsoever.

 The story introduces us to the mysterious Dr. Essex, whose scientific curiosity about unusual specimens leads him to Logan's trail.
 Essex represents everything sinister about Victorian-era science, treating human subjects as lab rats rather than living beings.
 His methods are clinical, his goals unclear but his impact proves devastating.

 Gillen introduces Essex as a compelling antagonist whose clinical detachment makes him more unsettling than traditional comic book villains.
-His scientific curiosity about mutant physiology feels genuinely threatening because it treats Logan as a specimen.
+His scientific curiosity about mutant physiology feels genuinely threatening because it treats Logan as a specimen rather than a person.

 Logan's capture and subsequent imprisonment become the volume's central tension.
 Gone is the emotional complexity of the first Origin.
 This Logan operates on survival instinct alone, making his interactions with captors feel genuinely unpredictable and dangerous.

-The series explores the early dynamics between Logan and his future nemesis through their shared captivity experience.
-Saul Creed enters the narrative as another of Essex's test subjects, establishing the foundation for Logan's most enduring rivalry.
+The series explores the early dynamics between Logan and his future nemesis through their shared captivity experience under Essex's brutal control.
+Saul Creed enters the narrative as another of Essex's test subjects, establishing the foundation for Logan's most enduring rivalry that will span decades ahead through their lives.

-Their initial encounters lack the personal hatred that defines their future relationship, focusing instead on mutual recognition between apex predators who understand each other's deadly nature and capabilities in combat situations.
+Their initial encounters lack the personal hatred that defines their future relationship, focusing instead on mutual recognition between apex predators who understand each other's deadly nature and capabilities in combat situations perfectly well from the very start.

 Clara emerges as Logan's connection back to humanity, serving a similar role to Rose in the first series but under vastly different circumstances.
 Her relationship with Logan develops through shared captivity rather than any childhood friendship, creating a bond forged in survival rather than innocence and pure naive trust entirely.